Fire Safety Inspections

 - Any official documents relating to the building's safety.

-Owners of property can be asked by a Fire Services inspector to provide drawings or plans of buildings under their ownership.
-The owner is legally obliged to provide a satisfactory response to the inspector.
+Owners of property can be asked by a Fire Services authorised person to provide drawings or plans of buildings under their ownership.
+The owner is legally obliged to provide a satisfactory response to the authorised person .

-If a Fire Services inspector is refused entry, obstructed or impeded in his or her duties, it is considered a criminal offence that is punishable by a fine of up to 635 euro or six months imprisonment.
-A Fire Services inspector can apply to the District Court for a warrant if he or she is refused entry to a building or site.
+If a Fire Services authorised person is refused entry, obstructed or impeded in his or her duties, it is considered a criminal offence that is punishable by a fine and/or six months imprisonment.

 The Fire Services also have a role in examining and testing dangerous substances such as petroleum to ensure compliance under the Dangerous Substances Act, 1972 and Dangerous Substances Regulations, 1979.
 The Dangerous Substances Act states that the Minister for the Environment, Heritage and Local Government may make an order defining any substance that has the potential to damage person or property as a dangerous substance.
 If you are in possession of such a substance, you must apply to your local authority for a Dangerous Substances licence.